Verify your certified documents instantly with OathsVault™—just scan the QR code.

 Aligned with directives issued by SAIPA, SAICA, and other recognised bodies governing Commissioners of Oaths.

-Oaths.co.za™ applies a substantial compliance model, supported by South African case law, professional guidance, and strengthened by secure technology infrastructure.
+Oaths.co.za™ applies a substantial compliance model grounded in South African law, professional ethics, judicial precedent, and secure digital infrastructure.

 Minors and Guardian Consent